department-of-veterans-affairs/vets-website/content/pages/education/apply.md

 <div itemscope itemtype ="http://schema.org/HowTo">
 <div class="va-introtext" itemprop="description">

-+Find out how to apply for VA education benefits as a Veteran, Servicemember, or qualified family memer.
+Find out how to apply for VA education benefits as a Veteran, Servicemember, or qualified family member.
 Access tools to manage your current benefits.

 </div>